 - Half way through, stir the vegetables, add quick-cooking vegetables and continue roasting until all the vegetables are nice and tender.
 For example, arrange broccoli/cauliflower/carrots on a baking sheet, roast for 15 minutes, and then add bell peppers and cherry tomatoes for the last 10 minutes.

-- Make sure to preheat the oven well.
+- Preheat the oven to the full heat.
 To get the best flavor, you want to use high heat.
 425°F is an ideal temperature for roasted vegetables.

 - Don’t forget to oil the vegetables, or your roasted vegetables will look dry and sad.
 I prefer olive oil, but any kind of oil works great.